ereslibre/kubernetes-cluster-vagrant/README.md

 * `kubelet`
 * `kubernetes-cni`

-Building the base image requires internet connection for installing some packages and the first set of containers (the ones defined in `container_images.json`).
+Building the base box requires internet connection for installing some packages and the first set of containers (the ones defined in `container_images.json`).

-Once the base image is built, it is saved as a Vagrant box named `kubernetes-vagrant`.
+Once the base box is built, it is saved as a Vagrant box named `kubernetes-vagrant`.

 ## Building a cluster